eclipse-langium/langium-website/hugo/content/tutorials/generation.md

 Per usual, we'll be using the MiniLogo language as a motiviating example here.

-We'll be describing how write a simple MiniLogo generator to output drawing a JSON array of drawing instructions.
+We'll be describing how to write a simple MiniLogo generator to output drawing a JSON array of drawing instructions.
 This tutorial will give you a general idea of how you can traverse an AST to produce generated output.

 ## Setting up the Generator API